Dynamic and Static Operator Library Build

 )

-• The preceding path for storing the operator package is the ${CMAKE_INSTALL_PREFIX}/op_api directory of the operator project by default.
-You can copy the files in the op_api directory to your own directory.
-In this case, you can set ${CUST_PKG_PATH} to the custom directory.
+• The aforementioned path for storing the OPP is the ${CMAKE_INSTALL_PREFIX}/op_api directory of the operator project by default.
+You can copy the files in the op_api directory to your own directory and set ${CUST_PKG_PATH} to the custom directory.

-• The names of the operator dynamic libraries generated by different operator projects are the same.
-If you need to integrate multiple dynamic libraries, you need to change the name of libcust_opapi.so.
+• The names of the dynamic operator libraries generated by different operator projects are the same.
+To integrate multiple dynamic libraries, you need to change the name libcust_opapi.so.

-Before compilation, modify the CMakeLists.txt file in the op_host directory and add the following code to set different output file names to distinguish different dynamic libraries:
+Before build, modify the CMakeLists.txt file in the op_host directory by adding the following code to set different output file names, in order to distinguish different dynamic libraries:

 set_target_properties(cust_opapi PROPERTIES